- Antique Satin

 - Cheese Cloth

 - Lightweight, extremely sheer and airy fabric, containing highly twisted fibers.
-Suitable for full pants, loose tops or dresses.
+Suitable for loose tops or dresses.

 - A plain-weave fabric, which has been glazed to produce a polished look.
 Fabric must be dry-cleaned as the glazing will wash off with machine laundering.
 Suitable for drapes and lining.

 - A fabric, usually made of cotton or a cotton blend, utilizing a cut-pile weave construction.
-The ''wale'' indicates the number of cords in one inch.
+The number of wales indicate the number of cords in one inch.
 Suitable for jackets, pants and skirts.

 - Crepe de Chine